learn-co-curriculum/prep-for-redux/README.md

 ## Your task

 Take a look at the current component structure. `App` renders a div with two children, `Header` and `Counter`.
-Your goal is to make the changes described below _without altering the structure of which components render what._
+Your goal is to make the changes described below _without altering the current structure of which components render what other components._

 * Remove the line that prints out `The current count is less than <some number>` from the `Counter` component.
 * Print that description (feel free to use the same code) in the `Header` component where in place of where it currently says "Welcome to React"

+When lecture begins be prepared to summarize what you had to do in order to implement this change.